Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning

 \subsection{Phase I: Context-Aware Specification Synthesis}

-The workflow initiates when the Main Agent receives a seed concept.
+The system initiates when the Main Agent receives a seed.

-\textbf{Automated Experience Injection.} A Context Playbook containing design patterns and common pitfalls from prior runs is injected into the agent's context.
+\textbf{Automated Experience Injection.} A Context Playbook containing design patterns and common pitfalls from prior runs is injected into the context of the agent as a cross-run experience.
 Leveraging these priors, the agent formulates a development plan, outlining the algorithmic structures for both the Generator ($G$) and Validator ($V$).
+We include representative experience entries in Appendix~\ref{app:experience_examples}.

 \textbf{Interactive Coding and Execution Check.} The agent implements \field{generator.py} and \field{validator.py} via an interactive loop.
 Crucially, the agent performs \textit{preliminary execution checks} (smoke testing) to autonomously patch syntax errors and runtime exceptions.
 This ensures code is syntactically robust before submitting it to logical validation.